Last Updated on January 30, 2023 by lauren

 - 5 campsites, 3 accessible only with a 4×4 vehicle.

-- Ablution blocks with water facilities available at 2 of the campsites.
+- Ablution blocks with water facilities are available at 2 of the campsites.

 - Communal Swimming Pool